Duality for commutative group stacks

 \begin{prop}[abelian stacks] Let $G$ be a commutative group stack over a base scheme~$S$.
-The following are equivalent: \begin{enumerate} \item $G$ is proper, flat, and of finite presentation, with connected and reduced (geometric) fibers.
-Its inertia stack $I_G$ is finite, flat and of finite presentation over~$G$. \item $H^{-1}(G)$ is a finite, flat and finitely presented group scheme. $H^0(G)$ is an abelian scheme. \end{enumerate} \end{prop} \begin{proof} The condition on $I_G$ in (1) is equivalent to the condition on~$H^{-1}(G)$ in~(2).
+The following are equivalent: \begin{enumerate} \item $G$ is algebraic, proper, flat, and of finite presentation, with connected and reduced (geometric) fibers.
+Its inertia stack $I_G$ is finite, flat and of finite presentation over~$G$. \item $H^{-1}(G)$ is a finite, flat and finitely presented group scheme. $H^0(G)$ is an abelian scheme. \end{enumerate} \end{prop} \begin{proof} By definition of $I_G$ and $H^{-1}(G)$, there is a commutative diagram with cartesian squares

+where the morphism $S\to G$ corresponds to some neutral element $e$ of $G$.
+This proves that the condition on $I_G$ in (1) implies the condition on~$H^{-1}(G)$ in~(2).
+Conversely, assume that $H^{-1}(G)$ is finite, flat and finitely presented.
+Then for any object $g$ of $G$, the ``translation by $g$'' isomorphism $\mu_g : G\to G$ induces an isomorphism of groups schemes $\Aut_G(e)\to \Aut_G(g)$.
+Since $\Aut_G(e)=H^{-1}(G)$, this proves that $I_G$ is finite, flat and of finite presentation over~$G$.
+Hence the condition on $I_G$ in (1) is equivalent to the condition on~$H^{-1}(G)$ in~(2).

 Under this condition, by~\cite[10.8]{LMB}, the coarse moduli sheaf~$H^0(G)$ is an algebraic space and the morphism $\pi : G\to H^0(G)$ is faithfully flat and locally of finite presentation.
 So $G$ is proper, flat, and of finite presentation if and only if the same holds for~$H^0(G)$. \details{La platitude est locale à la source pour fppf, de même que l'aspect ``localement de présentation finie''.
 Comme $\pi$ est une gerbe, c'est un homéomorphisme universel.
 Le diagramme commutatif